Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/getting_started_roles_permission/guide.en-gb.md

 > We strongly advise using IAM and not using the content of this guide for new Logs Data Platform services.

-We maintain the [Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control) to allow users to configure access rights if they cannot yet enable IAM.
+We maintain the [Role Based access control](https://en.wikipedia.org/wiki/Role-based_access_control) to allow users to configure access rights if they cannot yet enable IAM.
 This document will show you how to use this system to configure access rights.
 However, as stated above, this feature will not be upgraded and will be fully replaced by IAM access management.

 ## Creating a Role